Table of Contents

 Lemon halves and 3 tsp sugar are a 5-minute daily regimen that you can do.
 Scrub the heels with the lemon halves dipped in sugar until all the granules have melted into the skin.
 Allow drying before washing with water and patting dry.

 2 tablespoons almond oil.
 These oils should be massaged into your feet (this should be done at night).
 Smear Vaseline into the fissures of your foot and make sure it is completely absorbed.
 In a saucepan, melt a candle over a low flame.

 How To Use

 Apply with a flat brush to the skin with care.
-Allow cooling and dry.
+Allow cooling and drying.
 Cover your feet with cotton socks.